 • Considers the patient’s clinical status, comorbidities, and other factors that may affect medication appropriateness

-The STOPP/START criteria is considered to be more comprehensive and sensitive to assess potentially inappropriate medications compared to the Beers Criteria.
-The STOPP/START criteria offer more benefits than the Beers criteria in improving patient outcomes and medication therapy.
-However, the Beers Criteria is still widely used in the United States and is considered a standard guidance for clinicians to prevent potentially inappropriate prescribing in patients age 65 years and older.
+The STOPP/START criteria are considered more comprehensive and sensitive in assessing potentially inappropriate medications than the Beers Criteria.
+They offer more benefits than the Beers criteria in improving patient outcomes and medication therapy.
+However, the Beers Criteria are still widely used in the United States and are considered standard guidance for clinicians to prevent potentially inappropriate prescribing in patients 65 years and older.

 Which criteria are more comprehensive in assessing potentially inappropriate medications (PIMs)?

-The STOPP/START criteria is considered to be more comprehensive in assessing potentially inappropriate medications (PIMs) compared to the Beers Criteria.
-The STOPP/START criteria are more sensitive to assess potentially inappropriate medications and potential prescribing omissions in older adults.
-The STOPP/START criteria consider the patient's clinical status, comorbidities, and other factors that may affect medication appropriateness.
+The STOPP/START criteria is considered more comprehensive in assessing potentially inappropriate medications (PIMs) than the Beers Criteria.
+The STOPP/START criteria are more sensitive to assessing potentially inappropriate medications and potential prescribing omissions in older adults.
+The STOPP/START criteria consider the patient’s clinical status, comorbidities, and other medication appropriateness factors.
 On the other hand, the Beers Criteria focuses on medications that are potentially inappropriate for use in older adults due to their substantial risk of adverse drug reactions.
-However, it is important to note that neither tool is perfect, and healthcare professionals should use their clinical judgment when prescribing medications to older adults
+However, it is important to note that neither tool is perfect, and healthcare professionals should use their clinical judgment when prescribing medications to older adults.

 Is Either Tool the Best Tool for Medication Reconciliation?

-Both the Beers Criteria and the STOPP/START criteria are useful tools in medication reconciliation for older adults.
+The Beers Criteria and the STOPP/START criteria are useful tools for medication reconciliation for older adults.
 However, neither tool is perfect, and healthcare professionals should use their clinical judgment when prescribing medications to older adults.
-They should also consider a person's general health, all underlying medical conditions, or circumstances that may lead a healthcare provider to choose a specific medication.
-The choice of which tool to use may depend on the healthcare setting, the patient population, and the healthcare professional's familiarity with the tool.
+They should also consider a person’s general health, all underlying medical conditions, or circumstances that may lead a healthcare provider to choose a specific medication.
+The choice of tool may depend on the healthcare setting, the patient population, and the healthcare professional’s familiarity with the tool.

-Common Medications Involved in Causing Serotonin Syndrome and Other Medication-Induced Syndromes
+Common Medications Involved in Causing and Other Medication-Induced Syndromes

 Serotonin syndrome is a potentially life-threatening condition that can occur when a patient takes medications that increase serotonin levels in the brain.
-Some common medications that can cause serotonin syndrome include:
+Some common medications that can cause include:

 • Selective serotonin reuptake inhibitors (SSRIs)